Absolutely Fabulous: Home media

 Absolutely Fabulous was initially released on VHS in the UK by BBC Video ending with the eight-VHS box set Series 1–4 in November 2002.
 In the United States, series 1 and 2 were released together on Laserdisc by CBS/FOX in a boxed set in 1995, followed by series 3, released by CBS/FOX the following year and "The Last Shout" released by Image Entertainment in 1997.
 All episodes were later released on DVD, including a five-DVD box set titled The Complete DVD Collection: Series 1–4 in 2002.
-All releases were distributed by BBC Video and 2 Entertain (post 2004) except for The Last Shout which was released by Vision Video and Universal Studios.
+BBC Video distributed all releases and 2 Entertain (post 2004) except for The Last Shout which was released by Vision Video and Universal Studios.
 The entire series is also available on demand on iTunes.
-When the first three series were re-released on DVD, they did not include corresponding cover photography to their series: Series 1 included an image from the Series 3 episode "Jealous", Series 2 had an image from Series 3 episode "Doorhandle" and Series 3 is from the Series 2 episode "Poor".
+When the first three series were re-released on DVD, they did not include corresponding cover photography to their series: Series 1 included an image from the Series 3 episode "Jealous", Series 2 had an image from the Series 3 episode "Doorhandle" and Series 3 is from the Series 2 episode "Poor".
 All other releases included imagery from the correct series, as do the original VHS releases.

 In North America, all episodes have been released on DVD by BBC Video and Warner Home Video, including a complete collection named Absolutely Everything.
-The Last Shout and Gay (which were released in the UK individually) were released as a collection called Absolutely Special in 2003.
+The Last Shout and Gay (released in the UK individually) were released as a collection called Absolutely Special in 2003.
 Another feature-length special White Box was released exclusively to the American market.
 It was eventually released in the United Kingdom on 15 November 2010 with its inclusion in the Absolutely Everything box set.

 Other releases include Absolutely Not, a bloopers and outtakes collection, and Absolutely Fabulous: A Life (released as "Ab Fab: Moments" in the United States exclusively to VHS), a mockumentary including 15 minutes of new material interspersed with clips from the series.
 Both were only released on VHS in the UK; the latter was also released as a special feature on the box set release Absolutely Everything in America.

-Save for "The Last Shout", and the specials "Gay" (aka "Absolutely Fabulous in New York"), and "White Box", the entire series is available to stream via Hulu.
+Save for "The Last Shout" and the specials "Gay" (aka "Absolutely Fabulous in New York") and "White Box", the entire series is available to stream via Hulu.
 The series is also available on Netflix.

 UK VHS

-In the United Kingdom, VHS releases were distributed by BBC Video, except The Last Shout which was released by Vision Video, the final release being in 2002.
+In the United Kingdom, VHS releases were distributed by BBC Video, except The Last Shout, which was released by Vision Video, with a final release in 2002.